tiptenbrink/thesis/final/main.typ

   5. (*Infer domain and combine*) Combine the different conflict checkers into a single checker for the fact.
 Then, given a fact, convert it into a domain (where for a fact $A -> q$ we use the domain $A and not q$) and feed it to the checker.
 ] <proc:methodinf>

 We have successfully applied @proc:methodinf to the cumulative constraint.
+We now discuss our notion of _conflict types_ in some more detail.
+This is followed by a discussion of the conditions necessary for applying this methodology to a constraint.

+== Conflict types <sec:infmethod:conflicttypes>

+For a particular propagator $p$ for constraints of type $cal(T)$, a _conflict type_ is a conflict characterized by a particular domain condition: if the domain condition is satisfied, the constraint becomes unsatisfiable.

+In the case of cumulative, we saw two different types: _time conflicts_ and _activity conflicts_.
+If a propagator performs a conflict check, the conditions it checks for are exactly the domain conditions of a conflict type.
+Furthermore, for every propagation $D -> q$, the domain condition $D$ combined with the condition $not q$ is the domain condition of a conflict type.

+It is possible for multiple types of propagations to degenerate to the same conflict type when the negated consequent is added.
+We saw this case for cumulative: when propagating, one must separately propagate the lower and upper bounds, but the propagations actually have the same conflict type (the activity conflict).

-Furthermore, we will discuss the post-hoc application of this methodology to the checker for linear inequalities, which is not part of our contribution and was developed prior to the creation of this methodology.
+// Furthermore, we will discuss the post-hoc application of this methodology to the checker for linear inequalities, which is not part of our contribution and was developed prior to the creation of this methodology.
 However, in some cases, the methodology does not actually have to be used.
 This is the case for the other constraint we implement a checker for: alldifferent.
 We will discuss that case first.
 We finish with a brief discussion of _conflict type_, which we believe is the most important contribution of our methodology.

-== Application to alldifferent
+== Usage conditions

-In the background section on alldifferent (@sec:prelim:alldiff), we saw that there exists a powerful theorem for alldifferent that provides a necessary condition for the unsatisfiability of an alldifferent constraint (@thm:hall).
+This methodology does not have added value for every constraint and propagator.
+In particular, for another constraint we studied in detail and developed a checker for, alldifferent, there exists a powerful theorem for alldifferent that provides a necessary condition for the unsatisfiability of an alldifferent constraint (@thm:hall).

 Furthermore, this condition is easy to check.
 This means that we do not have to investigate the propagation algorithm in order to discover the different conflict types, as every conflict type is already captured by this theorem.
-Consequently, there is only one conflict type (an alldifferent conflict).
+Consequently, there is also only one conflict type (an alldifferent conflict).

+As part of the CP proof checker project, a linear inequality checker has also been developed.
+When we try to apply our methodology to this checker, we see a similar problem as with alldifferent: there is only one conflict type, namely when the minimum value (based on bounds reasoning) of the left-hand side of the checker exceeds the constant on the right-hand side.
+Therefore, the methodology cannot really be applied; there are not enough steps in the propagation algorithm to apply it to.

+We now summarize these two cases as general cases in which this methodology is not as useful as .

+- If there exists a sufficient condition for the unsatisfiability of a constraint and this condition is easy to check, a checker can simply implement a check for this condition and be done.
+- If there is only one conflict type that is already captured by a conflict check in the propagation algorithm, then the checker can simply implement the conflict check and be done.

-Consequently, we did not apply the general methodology in order to develop a checker for alldifferent.
+// Consequently, we did not apply the general methodology in order to develop a checker for alldifferent.
 Instead, we check only the necessary condition.
 This is described in more detail in @check:alldiff.
 We do mention that, if the domain materialization that we perform in our implementation proves unavoidable, it might be beneficial to develop a more specialized checker for weaker alldifferent propagators.
 In that case, it might be possible to still apply the methodology.

-== Application to linear inequalities
+// == Application to linear inequalities

-As part of the collaborative work we are a part of, a linear inequality checker has also been developed.
-When we try to apply our methodology to this checker post-hoc, we see a similar problem as will alldifferent: there is only one conflict type, namely when the minimum value (based on bounds reasoning) of the left-hand side of the checker exceeds the constant on the right-hand side.
-Therefore, the methodology cannot really be applied; there are not enough steps in the propagation algorithm to apply it to.

-== Conflict types <sec:infmethod:conflicttypes>

-For a particular propagator $p$ for constraints of type $cal(T)$, a _conflict type_ is a conflict characterized by a particular domain condition: if the domain condition is satisfied, the constraint becomes unsatisfiable.
-In the case of cumulative, we saw two different types: _time conflicts_ and _activity conflicts_.
-If a propagator performs a conflict check, the conditions it checks for are exactly the domain conditions of a conflict type.
-Furthermore, for every propagation $D -> q$, the domain condition $D$ combined with the condition $not q$ is the domain condition of a conflict type.
-It is possible for multiple types of propagations to degenerate to the same conflict type when the negated consequent is added.
-We saw this case for cumulative: when propagating, one must separately propagate the lower and upper bounds, but the propagations actually have the same conflict type (the activity conflict).
+// As part of the collaborative work we are a part of,

 // The linear inequality checker implemented in the proof checker was developed before the creation of our methodology.
 However, we can still inspect its implementation and